History of the New Zealand Winter Games

 Each year the winter games have been held since have had some of the above events included.

-The Games are actually going ahead in 2020 in spite of COVID.
-However the event will be a bit different to normal as some events won't be going ahead.
-The focus this year is on NZ teams.
-This year is all about Obsidian...
+The Games did actually go ahead in 2020 and 2021 in spite of COVID.
+However the event was a bit different to normal as some events didn't happen.
+No news as yet about whether they'll be back to normal in 2022.

 Winter Games NZ Obsidian

-Obsidian is a series of events held over 10 days from the 10th to the 20th August.
-3 teams of 7 people will compete in 4 different events and film their highlights.
+Obsidian was a series of events held over 10 days from the 10th to the 20th August.
+3 teams of 7 people competed in 4 different events and filmed their highlights.

 Freeride - Classic freeride contest format based on the FWT 4* events held during WGNZ.
 Terrain will be heli accessed and the terrain will be epic.